 For Patients & Caregivers

 Biotin is widely available in foods.
-Biotin supplements are used to promote nail, skin, and hair health.
+Biotin supplements are used to promote nail, skin, and hair health, but evidence is limited.
 Some people also use it for nerve, muscle, and diabetic symptoms.
 Patients should discuss use of this supplement beforehand with their doctor.

 Biotin is an important coenzyme involved in sugar and fat metabolism.
 It is found in a variety of foods such as meat, vegetables, and eggs, and is also made in the intestines by bacteria.

 Some studies show that taking biotin can benefit patients with multiple sclerosis or may improve diabetic nerve pain.
 Patients with diabetes may have a greater chance of being biotin-deficient.
 Consuming large amounts of egg whites or taking epilepsy drugs may also lead to biotin deficiency.
 However, there is no evidence for using biotin supplements in general, and deficiency in this nutrient is otherwise quite rare.
 In addition, too much biotin may weaken immune response and reduce the number of white blood cells.
 It may also cause inaccurate lab test results.
 Therefore, patients should consult with their doctor to determine the source of a true deficiency, or to discuss proper use of this supplement.

 To treat multiple sclerosis